transloadit/uppy/website/src/docs/uppy.md

 Use this function to run any number of custom checks on the selected file, or manipulate it, for instance, by optimizing a file name.

 > ⚠️ Note that this method is intended for quick synchronous checks/modifications only.
-If you need to do an async API call, or heavy work on a file (like compression or encryption), you should utilize a [custom plugin](/docs/writing-plugins/#Example-of-a-custom-plugin) instead.
+If you need to do an async API call, or heavy work on a file (like compression or encryption), you should use a [custom plugin](/docs/writing-plugins/#Example-of-a-custom-plugin) instead.

-Return true/nothing or a modified file object to proceed with adding the file:
+Return `true`/nothing or a modified file object to go ahead with adding the file:

 <!-- eslint-disable no-dupe-keys -->